bkarpati/git_workshop/sequioa/trunk.md

 ### Increased thickness

 Greatly improve resistance to overheating in fire situation.
-This tree has not been skipping workouts
+This tree has not been skipping workouts. and this.

 ### Reduced sap content